INSTALL Guide For MACS3

 Prerequisites

 Here we list some prerequisites for installing and running MACS3.
 But if you are using conda or pip to install, the installer will check the dependencies and install them if necessary.
-Therefore, this section is for reference purpose, and if you are looking for steps to build and install MACS3, please go to the next section.
+Therefore, this section is for reference purpose, and if you are just looking for steps to install MACS3, please go to the next section.
 Please note that, we haven’t tested installation on any Windows OS, so currently only Linux and Mac OS systems are supported.

 Python3